allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 Total: $52,070 of estimated savings[^1]

-## Hypothesis testing: configuration of the Dataflow job is not optimal and could be optimized
+## Hypothesis testing: configuration of the Dataflow job is not optimal

-Dataflow in comparison to Apache Spark leaves us with almost no configuration options to be changed.
+Dataflow, in comparison to Apache Spark, leaves us with almost no configuration options to be changed.
-It’s good, because in Dataflow you get very decent out-of-the-box settings.
+It’s good because in Dataflow you get very decent out-of-the-box settings.
-The only one option which I wanted to tune was if we should use Shuffle Service.
+The single option which I wanted to tune was if we should use Shuffle Service.
 Shuffle Service is a serverless tool that facilitates data shuffling around the cluster, thus relieving worker nodes from this task.
-Also, node preemption is not so painful, because Shuffle Service stores data on an external storage independent of worker nodes.
+Also, node preemption is not so painful because Shuffle Service stores data on an external storage independent of worker nodes.
 But it comes at a price.

-Cost breakdown of processing 3% input dataset using virtual machine t2d-standard-8 with SSD is presented below:
+Cost breakdown of processing 3% input dataset using virtual machine t2d-standard-8 with SSD disk is presented below:

 - Cost of CPU: $2.47
 - Cost of memory: $0.70